 - Undergo health screening on arrival

 - Very low, low, and medium risk travelers can freely leave the airport after being cleared by customs

-- High risk travelers will enter 7 day quarantine after being cleared by customs
+- High risk travelers will enter a semi-quarantine after being cleared by customs

 Subscribe to our Latest Posts

 Disclaimer: Current travel rules and restrictions can change without notice.
 The decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling.
 Travel Off Path does not endorse traveling against government advisories

 Originally Published September 30, 2020 with updates